 The Solar City program involves a voluntary financing application where property owners enter into an agreement with the municipality to access funds that offset the capital costs of installing solar energy systems on their property.
 The municipality places a voluntary Local Improvement Charge (LIC) on the property after the solar contractor is paid at the end of the project.
 The LIC is an additional annual charge and is separate from the property owner’s annual property tax bill.
 This LIC mechanism is described in detail in Solar City By-law S-500 [PDF].

 The LIC payments are made over a period of 10 years at a fixed interest rate (4.75%) with the option for the property owner to pay the balance in full and subsequently remove the lien at any time without penalty.
-The LIC obligation is attached to the property and will be required to be paid in full at the time of sale if there is an ownership change in the property.
+The charge for the solar energy system is applied to the property, not the individual.
+If a property owner moves before the financing is repaid, the property owner has the choice of paying the remaining balance off in full at the point of sale, without penalty, or transferring the charge to the next property owner as long as both parties agree to the transfer.

 How do I determine if I am eligible to participate in the program?